Risk assessment for heatwaves based on satellite-derived data#

 Once downloaded, please move the downloaded file to the folder specified above under variable LST_dir (folder ./Heatwave_risk/data_dir/LST).

-RSLab portal only gives access to the data up to 2021.
-If you need to access more recent data, you can also retrieve LST data for other years by calculating it directly from the raw Landsat8 imagery.
+You can also retrieve LST data by calculating it directly from the raw Landsat8 imagery.
 Please check the following resources:

 This code unzips all downloaded LST data: